 - a.
 Thesis committee meetings: You and your Major Professor must meet at least once a year with the other members of the thesis committee to discuss progress and any changes in research objectives. - b.
-Thesis: Research for the Master's thesis must be carried out while you are enrolled in the program, under the supervision of a faculty member of the graduate group, and must represent an original contribution to knowledge in the field.
+Thesis: Research for the master's thesis must be carried out while you are enrolled in the program, under the supervision of a faculty member of the graduate group, and must represent an original contribution to knowledge in the field.
 Your thesis must be submitted to the thesis committee at least one month before you plan to make requested revisions.
 All committee members must approve the thesis and sign the title page before you submit it to Graduate Studies for final approval.
-Your thesis must be filed in a quarter in which the student is registered or on filing fee.
-Instructions on preparation of the thesis and a schedule of dates for filing the thesis in final form are available from Graduate Studies at https://grad.ucdavis.edu/resources/graduate-student-resources/academic-informationand-services/filing-thesis-or-dissertation.
+The master's thesis must be filed in a quarter in which the student is registered or on filing fee.
+Instructions on preparation of the thesis and a schedule of dates for filing the thesis in final form are available from Graduate Studies at https://grad.ucdavis.edu/ preparing-filing-your-thesis-or-dissertation.
 The dates can also be found in the UC Davis General Catalog and in the Class Schedule and Registration Guide issued each quarter.
 A student must have a GPA of 3.0 for the M.S. degree to be awarded.

-Should the student fall short of making satisfactory progress on the thesis at any point in time, the Major Professor or the Graduate Advisor shall submit one or more interim assessments to Graduate Studies that describes the marginal 6 (or unsatisfactory) assessment of the student's progress.
+Should the student fall short of making satisfactory progress on the thesis at any point, the Major Professor or the Graduate Advisor shall submit one or more interim assessments to Graduate Studies describing the marginal (or unsatisfactory) assessment of the student's progress.
 Should the committee determine at any point that the student's progress is unacceptable for continuation in the program, even with substantial revisions to the work, the program may recommend to the Dean of Graduate Studies that the student be disqualified from the program.